VOTING BY ABSENTEE BALLOT

 No in-person absentee voting may occur on the day before the election.

-The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place or counting location before the polls close or August 11, 2020.
+The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place or counting location before the polls close on April 6, 2021.
 Any ballots received after the polls close will not be counted.